estebansolo/python30/docs/10_error_handling.md

 ## Else

-Usually when we hear about the `else` clause we relate it to conditionals, however in python we can use it for different structures, one of them is the **try/except**.
+Usually when we hear about the `else` clause we relate it to conditionals, however in python we can use it for different structures, one of them is this.

 The `else` clause allows us to execute the code if no exception has been generated.